yutomueller/quantlof/README.md

 ## 📘 Overview

-`QuantumLOFClassifier` is a quantum-enhanced Local Outlier Factor (LOF) anomaly detection classifier, using **Hadamard-test quantum circuits** to estimate inner products between vectors, which are then used to calculate pairwise distances for LOF scoring.
+`QuantumLOFClassifier` is a quantum-enhanced Local Outlier Factor (LOF) anomaly detection classifier, using **Swap-test quantum circuits** to estimate inner products between vectors, which are then used to calculate fidelity distances for LOF scoring.

 * ✅ **Quantum LOF step** using Qiskit 2.0.2 compatible circuits
 * ✅ **LOF score computation**